What You Will Learn

 The course includes a VMware image file of a guest Linux system that is larger than 15 GB.
 Therefore, you need a file system with the ability to read and write files that are larger than 15 GB, such as NTFS on a Windows machine.

-Enterprise VPN clients may interfere with the network configuration required to participate in the class.
-If your system has an enterprise VPN client installed, you may need to uninstall it for the exercises in class.
+Enterprise VPN clients may interfere with the network configuration required to participate in the course.
+If your system has an enterprise VPN client installed, you may need to uninstall it for the course exercises.

 We will give you a USB full of tools to use during the class (which is yours to keep).
 We will also provide a Linux image with all of our tools pre-installed that runs within VMware Player or VMware Workstation.